Finding Financial Aid

 Interested in an Associate Degree?

-Who can get it: Available to students enrolled in STEM or regional high-demand areas of study.
-Must be a graduate from an Arkansas high school, home school, GED program, or anyone who has a high school diploma and has lived in Arkansas for the last three years (and has not yet earned an associate degree).
-Complete the FAFSA by the deadlines below.
+Eligibility: Graduates from an Arkansas high school, Arkansas home school or GED program, or anyone who has a high school diploma and has lived in Arkansas for the last three years and has not yet earned an associate degree.
+Students must enroll in a STEM program, a state high demand, or regionally high-demand area of study.
+Students must complete the FAFSA.

 Student Loan Perks & Pitfalls